joostkremers/ebib/docs/ebib-manual.md

 # Searching

+Ebib provides several ways of searching through your database(s).
+To search for a particular entry, you can use the command `j` (`ebib-jump-to-entry`).
+If you are looking for a particular string (regular expression), you can use `/` (`ebib-search`), which searches through the database entry by entry.
+Finally, a more powerful search method is offered by the filter mechanism, which allows you to filter your database on arbitrary criteria.

 ## Simple Searches

-Ebib provides several search methods.
-First of all, in the index buffer, the normal Emacs incremental searches, `C-s` and `C-r`, can be used to search entry keys.
-Once you’ve found the key you’re searching, you must hit `RET` to quit the search and again `RET` to make the entry you found
-active: Ebib does not update the entry buffer during incremental search.
-If you make frequent use of this option, you may want to make the cursor visible in the Ebib buffers.
-Unset the customisation option “Hide Cursor” (`ebib-hide-cursor`) to do so.
+If you want to look for a particular entry, the easiest way to do this is to use `j`.
+This command (`ebib-jump-to-entry`) asks for an entry key, offering completing while you type.
+Note that you can use this command to search for an entry in all open databases.
+If you want to restrict it to just the current database, use a prefix argument: `C-u j`.

+If you use `ivy` or `helm`, this method is actually very convenient, because the completion is more sophisticated: you can search not on entry key but on any part of the author/editor name and of the title.

-The contents of the entries can be searched with `/`.
+If you want to search the entire contents of your entries, not just the author/editor names and the titles, you can use `/`.
 This command (`ebib-search`) searches for a string (more precisely, a regular expression) starting from the current entry (i.e., *not* from the first entry) and will display the entry with the first occurrence of the